Sbargaoui/rustic/args/README.md

 ## :pencil: Manage Errors

-Update our code to greets with argument passed to our app
+Update your code to greet with argument passed to our app

 ```rust
 fn main() {